How to access the essential information you need when travelling to or living in South Korea as a British National.

-Foreigners owning property in Korea are not discriminated against, and foreign ownership of business is largely permitted in most sectors.
+Foreigners owning property in South Korea are not discriminated against, and foreign ownership of business is largely permitted in most sectors.
 Buying property is straightforward, unless you need a mortgage.
 Each bank has different conditions for mortgages.
 Please consult banks separately.

 Social ethics and traditions

-If you wish to leave Korea and need to obtain a criminal record clearance from the Korean authorities, you will need to apply for a Certificate of No Criminal Record (‘Sin Won Zung Myung Seo’):
+If you wish to leave South Korea and need to obtain a criminal record clearance from the South Korean authorities, you will need to apply for a Certificate of No Criminal Record (‘Sin Won Zung Myung Seo’):

-- to apply for a certificate while you are resident in Korea, you should apply to your local Police Station in person
+- to apply for a certificate while you are resident in South Korea, you should apply to your local Police Station in person

-- to obtain a certificate after you have left Korea you should contact your nearest Korean Embassies
+- to obtain a certificate after you have left South Korea you should contact your nearest Korean Embassies